 Home Health Services Can Assist with Macular Degeneration

 Though macular degeneration is treatable, multiple therapy sessions are necessary.
 Patients may need support immediately after and in between procedures, but free home healthcare may be available through United Energy Workers Healthcare and Four Corners Health Care for those who qualify.
-For more information on our services and support offerings, please contact one of our knowledgeable team members.
+For more information on our services, energy workers compensation programs and support offerings, please contact one of our knowledgeable team members.